IIGROUP/MM-CelebA-HQ-Dataset/README.md

 ### Description

 * The textual descriptions are generated using probabilistic context-free grammar (PCFG) based on the given attributes.
 We create ten unique single sentence descriptions per image to obtain more training data following the format of the popular [CUB](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) dataset and [COCO](http://cocodataset.org/#download) dataset.
 The previous study proposed [CelebTD-HQ](https://arxiv.org/abs/2005.04909), but it is not publicly available.
-* For label, we use CelebAMask-HQ dataset, which contains manually-annotated semantic mask of facial attributes corresponding to CelebA-HQ.
+* For semantic labels, we use CelebAMask-HQ dataset, which contains manually-annotated semantic mask of facial attributes corresponding to CelebA-HQ.
 * For sketches, we follow the same data generation pipeline as in [DeepFaceDrawing](http://www.geometrylearning.com/DeepFaceDrawing/).
 We first apply Photocopy filter in Photoshop to extract edges, which preserves facial details and introduces excessive noise, then apply the [sketch-simplification](https://github.com/bobbens/sketch_simplification) to get edge maps resembling hand-drawn sketches.
 * For background removing, we use an open-source tool [Rembg](https://github.com/danielgatis/rembg) and a commercial software [removebg](https://www.remove.bg/).
 Different backgrounds can be further added using image composition or harmonization methods like [DoveNet](https://github.com/bcmi/Image_Harmonization_Datasets).
 * For 3DMM coefficients and the corresponding rendered image, we use [Deep3DFaceReconstruction](https://github.com/microsoft/Deep3DFaceReconstruction).
 Please follow the instructions for data generation.
-We also provide the [Cleaned Face Datasets](https://github.com/weihaox/cleaned-celebahq-ffhq), the "cleaned" version of two popular face datasets, CelebAHQ and FFHQ, made by removing instances with extreme poses, occlusions, blurriness, or the presence of multiple individuals in the frame.
+We also provide the [Cleaned Face Datasets](https://github.com/weihaox/cleaned-celebahq-ffhq), the "cleaned" version of two popular face datasets, CelebAHQ and FFHQ, made by removing [instances](https://github.com/weihaox/cleaned-celebahq-ffhq/blob/main/docs/fail_data_ffhq.png) with extreme poses, occlusions, blurriness, and the presence of multiple individuals in the frame.

 ### Usage